TryGhost/Casper/README.md

 box SEO friendly output.
 It supports being hosted on AWS S3 or any other static site hosting solution.

+If you want an example of the this "in production" then check out the [Stone Circle Blog](https://blog.stonecircle.io).
+If you use this in production let us know and we can add a "built with ember-casper-template" wiki.

 You do not need to be a web developer to be able to use this system.
 You just write markdown files and the rest of the work is performed by EmberJS' build system.